 ARTICLE IV - COMMITTEES

-SECTION I. The Advisory Assembly shall consist of the following standing committees, chairpersons, and Members-at-Large invited.
+SECTION 1.
+The Advisory Assembly shall consist of the following standing committees, chairpersons, members at large invited:

 - Finance Committee